denten-books/plain-text/5-chapter.md

 archive, to browse, and to re-encounter.
 These are private commitments, but also openly manufactured and monetized by media makers.
 "Remember forever," also contains a threat, "lest you forget."

+[^ln5-james]: In @james_principles_1890, 233-4 we find: "For it is obvious and palpable that our state of mind is never precisely the same.
+Every thought we have of a given fact is, strictly speaking, unique, and only bears a resemblance of kind with our other thoughts of the same fact [...]
+Often we are ourselves stuck at the strange differences in our successive views of the same thing.
+We wonder how we ever could have opined as we did last month about a certain matter [...]
+What was unreal has grown real, and what was exciting is insipid [...] and as for the books, what was there to find so mysteriously significant in Goethe, or in John Mill so full of weight?
+Instead of all this, more zestful than ever is the work, the work; and fuller and dipper the import of common duties, and of common goods."

 "It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868